Thermoforming Materials

 Easy to process, low cost, low strength, impact resistance, dimensional stability, FDA compliant

-Prototypes, food containers, housings, covers
+Prototypes, trays, housings, covers

-ABS (acrylonitrile butadiene styrene) and ABS blends
+(acrylonitrile butadiene styrene)

-can customize rigidity, heat deflection and other characteristics
+Strength, impact resistance, customizable rigidity, heat deflection and other characteristics

 Cases, control panels, automotive components